HOW TO CLEAN KIDS' HIGH CHAIRS

 What You Need

-Babies have a special knack for making messes, especially at mealtime, often leaving more food on and around their highchairs than they eat.
-Cleaning up sticky food residue, spilled formula or breast milk, spit-up and even diaper leaks is common at each meal, but the buildup of smaller spills or missed messes can cause stains, discoloration and foul odors.
-A weekly deep-cleaning schedule is important to keeping your child's high chair in good condition.
+Babies have a special knack for making messes, especially at mealtime, often getting more food on and around their highchairs than in their mouths.
+Cleaning up sticky food residue, spilled formula or breast milk, spit-up, and even diaper leaks can be a mealtime standard, but the buildup of minor spills or missed messes can cause stains, discoloration, and foul odors.

 Before cleaning, check the high chair Owner's Manual for specific care instructions.